EveryOneIsGross/scratchTHOUGHTS/TeAraTika.md

 # Te Ara Tika, Responsible AI from the Ground Up
-**A practical framework for AI in Aotearoa, built from tikanga and manaakitanga** *Draft 0.3, offered as koha, not crown*
+**A practical framework for AI in Aotearoa, based on tikanga, whanaungatanga and manaakitanga** *Draft 0.3, offered as koha, not crown*

 ---